dhanush1895/subenum/README.md

 # subenum
-Sub domain enumeration tool based on All open source Tool, this is a Bash file which performs Domain as target in all Described tools & resources and passes out the results and live domains into both seperate files.
+Subdomain enumeration tool based on All open source Tool, this is a Bash file which performs Domain as a target in all Described tools & resources and passes out the results and live domains into both separate files.
 <!--
 *** Thanks for checking out the Best-README-Template.
 If you have a suggestion
 *** that would make this better, please fork the repo and create a pull request